Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hepatitis A is spread by coming in contact with contaminated stool.
 You can also catch it through sexual intercourse, by eating food prepared by an infected person who didn't wash his or her hands after using the bathroom, from contaminated food or water, or by putting an object in your mouth that came into contact with an infected person's stool.
 This test panel looks for the IgM antibody that your body makes to fight this virus.
 Hepatitis A infection usually clears up without treatment after a few weeks.
 If your symptoms continue, you need to see your healthcare provider again.

 Hepatitis B is spread by coming in contact with infected bodily fluids, including semen and blood.
 It can also be spread through sexual intercourse, unsterilized tattoo equipment, or hypodermic needles.
-The test panel measures a viral substance called surface antigen, or HBsAg.
+Diagnosis of a current infection is based on the presence of the IgM antibody to the hepatitis B core antigen (anti-HBc) and a viral substance called surface antigen (HBsAg).
 This virus can cause a long-lasting infection.

 Hepatitis C is spread by coming in contact with blood from an infected person through sexual intercourse, unsterilized tattoo equipment, or hypodermic needles.
 This test looks for the IgG antibody your body makes to fight the hepatitis C virus.
 Hepatitis C infections usually become long-lasting.

-You may have this test if your healthcare provider suspects you have hepatitis caused by a virus.
+You may need this test if your healthcare provider suspects you have hepatitis caused by a virus.
 Depending on the type of infection, your symptoms can include:

 Yellowing of the skin and eyes (jaundice)